racqspace/ansible-role-unattended-upgrades/CONTRIBUTING.md

   - [Suggested changes](#suggested-changes)

 ## Types of contributions :memo:
 You can contribute in several ways.
-This repo is a place to discuss and collaborate on the ansible role racqspace.unattended_upgrades!
-Our small, but mighty :muscle: racqspace team is maintaining this repo.
+This repo is a place to discuss and collaborate on the ansible role gepaplexx.unattended_upgrades!
+Our small, but mighty :muscle: gepaplexx team is maintaining this repo.
 To preserve our bandwidth, off topic conversations will be closed.

 ### :mega: Discussions
 Discussions are where we have conversations.

-If you'd like help troubleshooting a PR you're working on, have a great new idea, or want to share something amazing you've learned in our docs, join us in [discussions](https://github.com/racqspace/ansible-role-unattended-upgrades/discussions).
+If you'd like help troubleshooting a PR you're working on, have a great new idea, or want to share something amazing you've learned in our docs, join us in [discussions](https://github.com/gepaplexx/ansible-role-unattended-upgrades/discussions).

 ### :beetle: Issues
 [Issues](https://docs.github.com/en/github/managing-your-work-on-github/about-issues) are used to track tasks that contributors can help with.
 If an issue has a triage label, we haven't reviewed it yet and you shouldn't begin work on it.